pandaisfast/pandaisfast.github.io/comments.md

 ---
 layout: page
 permalink: /comments/index.html
-title: Comments
+title: Q/A & Comments
 ---

-## Comments
+## Q/A & Comments

-Please leave a message below.
+If you have questions, please leave a message below.
 Your feedback and discussions are greatly appreciated.

 {% include disqus.html %}